-"The government or regulatory body shall establish the responsibilities of employers, registrants and licensees with regard to application of the requirements for occupational exposure in planned exposure situations."
+- 2.15.
+Paragraph 3.69 of GSR Part 3 [9] states that: "The government or the regulatory body shall establish the responsibilities of employers, registrants and licensees with regard to application of the requirements for occupational exposure in planned exposure situations." - 2.16.

-2.16.
 In accordance with para.
-3.72 of GSR Part 3 [9], before authorization of a well logging facility or activity the regulatory body is required to review the design criteria and design features relating to the exposure and potential exposure of workers in all operational states and in accident conditions.
+3.72 of GSR Part 3 [9], before authorization of a well logging facility or activity, the regulatory body is required to review the design criteria and design features relating to the exposure and potential exposure of workers in all operational states and in accident conditions.
 Only well logging tools that meet the design standards stipulated by the regulatory body should be permitted to be used.
-Individual monitoring, including estimation of neutron dose and gamma dose, as appropriate should be mandatory for well logging workers.
-In addition, the regulatory body should verify that the operating organization complies with workplace monitoring requirements (See paras 3.96-3.98 of GSR Part 3 [9]) for all well logging facilities and activities.
+Individual monitoring, including estimation of neutron dose and gamma dose, as appropriate, should be mandatory for well logging workers.
+In addition, the regulatory body should verify that the operating organization complies with workplace monitoring requirements (see paras 3.96-3.98 of GSR Part 3 [9]) for all well logging facilities and activities. - 2.17.

-2.17.
 The regulatory body should establish requirements concerning the use of well logging devices at client facilities.
 The use of well logging devices at client facilities should be specifically authorized, for example through licence conditions.

-2.18.
-The regulatory body should require the operating organization to conduct periodic checks on the inventory of radioactive sources that it possesses and to provide information, as appropriate, to the regulatory body for inclusion in a national register of radioactive sources, in accordance with IAEA Safety Standards Series No. SSG-19, National Strategy for

-Regaining Control over Orphan Sources and Improving Control over Vulnerable Sources [14].
+- 2.18.
+The regulatory body should require the operating organization to conduct periodic checks on the inventory of radioactive sources that it possesses and to provide information, as appropriate, to the regulatory body for inclusion in a national register of radioactive sources, in accordance with the recommendations provided in IAEA Safety Standards Series No. SSG-19, National Strategy for Regaining Control over Orphan Sources and Improving Control over Vulnerable Sources [14]. - 2.19.
+The regulatory body should ensure that arrangements are put in place for the safety and security of radioactive sources, including financial provisions, where appropriate, for the disposal of radioactive sources once they have become disused.
+Specifically, the regulatory body should attach conditions to authorizations that require the operating organization to make arrangements for the safe and secure management of disused sources, including, where applicable, agreements regarding the return of disused sources to the supplier, in accordance with the Code of Conduct on the Safety and Security of Radioactive Sources [15].